- Planner and Checklist

 Transfer Achievement Celebration

 The Transfer Achievement Celebration is a dinner where transfer students and their friends and families are invited to celebrate their transfer achievement.
-The event will take place on Wednesday, May 8th from 6 PM to 7:30 PM in the Baltic Room.
-To RSVP, please contact the Transfer Center.

-Campus Visits for Spring 2019
+Campus Visits for Fall 2019

 Transfer Center Visits to 4-Year Universities